Student Participation & Course Requirements

 Post-general students (exam and thesis proposal-wise): present results from their research or a topic of interest in a 12-15 minute oral presentation at the end of the course.

-Each week we will ask 2-4 students enrolled in the course to join the speaker for lunch from 1-2pm in the Buttery, with the program covering the expense.
+On seminar Tuesdays, prior to the guest speaker’s presentation at 1:30pm, we will ask 2-4 students enrolled in the course to join the speaker for lunch from 12 -1pm in the Buttery, with the program covering the expense.
 This is a great opportunity for students to have some quality time with our guest speakers.

 Group Dinner Parties